This section describes some strategies for cancelling or withdrawing from a car sale contract.

 The rescission or withdrawal must be communicated to the seller.
 Essentially, this amounts to posting or personally delivering a letter to the seller stating that you are rescinding or withdrawing from the contract (see sample letters in appendices A, B, C and D) and returning the car to the seller if you have taken delivery of it.

 You must notify the seller as quickly as possible.
 Speed is essential, as it is strong evidence of an intention to rescind or withdraw.
 It also minimises the loss or damage that the seller may claim to have suffered.
-If the seller is a car trader, it is also a good idea to send a copy of the letter to Consumer Affairs Victoria (see “Further assistance”, for contact details) and inform the car trader that you have done this.
+If the seller is a car trader, it is also a good idea to send a copy of the letter to Consumer Affairs Victoria (see “Contacts”, for contact details) and inform the car trader that you have done this.
 It can help to pressure the car trader into rescinding or acknowledging your withdrawal from the contract.

 If a contract is rescinded or withdrawn from, both you and the seller must be placed in the same position that you were in before the contract was entered into.
 The exception is when the cooling-off period under section 43 of the MCT Act is relied upon, in which case the car trader retains: